SamuelPenrod123121/SamuelPenrod123121/README.md

 ## Hi there 👋
+My name is Samuel Penrod, and I'm new to Github!
+I'm currently studying computer science Brigham Young University.

 <!--
 **SamuelPenrod123121/SamuelPenrod123121** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.